nus-cs2103-AY2223S1/ip/docs/README.md

 # <a name="start" style = "color: inherit;"></a>Quick start

 * Ensure that you have Java 11 or above installed in your computer.
-* Download the latest `Pluto.jar` from [here](https://github.com/pratham31012002/ip/releases/download/A-Release/pluto.jar).
+* Download the latest `pluto.jar` from [here](https://github.com/pratham31012002/ip/releases/download/A-Release/pluto.jar).
 * Copy the file to the directory you want to use as the home folder for your assistant.
 * Make sure the directory has read and write permissions.
 * Double-click the file to start the application.
 A GUI similar to the one above should appear in a few seconds.
-* If the previous step doesn't work, open the terminal, go to the application directory and try running `java -jar Pluto.jar`.
+* If the previous step doesn't work, open the terminal, go to the application directory and try running `java -jar pluto.jar`.
 * Type in the command and press Enter or click on the Send button to execute it.
 Enter `help` to know about all commands.

 <p align="right">